josephKimiri/josephkimiri.github.io/_posts/2025-08-11-blind-SQLi.md

 Next, it was time for `sqlmap` to come to the rescue.
 Initially, I ran into issues with sqlmap failing to detect the backend DBMS though it eventually picked the `sqlite` database.

-I first saved the request as a req.txt file to carry with me the aythentication tokens.
+I first saved the request as a `req.txt` file to carry with me the authentication tokens.

 ![req.txt](/assets/img/blog/image-3.png)